 Call triple zero (000) for an ambulance.
 If the person has a ‘personal action plan’ to manage a known severe allergy, they may need assistance to follow their plan.
 This may include administering adrenaline to the person via an autoinjector (such as an Epipen®) if one is available.

-The Australasian Society of Clinical Immunology and Allergy recommends that for a severe allergic reaction adrenaline is the initial treatment.
+The Australasian Society of Clinical Immunology and Allergy recommends that for a severe allergic reaction adrenaline is the only treatment.
 For further information, visit the Choosing Wisely Australia website.

-The St John Ambulance Australia first aid fact sheet for bites and stings can be found on their website.
+The St John Ambulance Australia first aid fact sheet for spiders can be found on their website.
 For more information on anaphylaxis, including setting up a personal action plan, go to www.allergy.org.au.

 Not sure what to do next?